A. Background and Purpose:

 D. Deadlines for Application:

-Submit your proposal to the dean (or equivalent) by the first work-day of these months: June, September, November, February, April.
-Proposals must be received by the dean at least six weeks before the proposed travel to provide adequate time for proposal processing and committee review.
+Submit your proposal by the first work-day of these months: June, September, November, February, April.
+Proposals must be received at least six weeks before the proposed travel to provide adequate time for proposal processing and committee review.
 Proposals submitted after travel has occurred will not be considered.